How is IBS diagnosed?

-Getting a diagnosis of IBS (Irritable Bowel Syndrome) can be a long and frustrating journey, so my hope is that I can help understand not only the most common tests used, but how they are used, and how they can help to diagnose IBS.
+Getting a diagnosis of IBS (Irritable Bowel Syndrome) can be a long and frustrating journey.
+So my hope is that I can help you understand not only the most common tests used, but how they are used, and how they can help to diagnose IBS.

 But a diagnosis of IBS can also be made based on your symptoms, and by excluding a number of other conditions using diagnostic tests based on your symptoms and personal background.

 Now in most cases, a diagnosis of IBS can be made without additional tests, but if your symptoms include anemia, bleeding from your bottom or blood in your stool, a fever, significant weight loss, or the sudden onset of symptoms after the age of 40, then testing would usually be indicated.